Googulator/TeslaCrack/README.md

    * For numbers with few factors (where -e is ineffective, and msieve/YAFU runs slow), use factmsieve.py, which is more complicated, but also faster, multithreaded, and doesn't tend to crash
-5. Edit unfactor.py, and replace the example numbers in the primes array with the factors you obtained in the previous step.
-6. Run "python unfactor.py" to reconstruct the session private key.
+6. Run "python unfactor.py <name of encrypted file> <primes from previous step, separated by spaces" to reconstruct the AES private key.
 It will print out any private key candidates found (usually just one).
    * Sometimes, unfactor.py will print the same candidate multiple times.
 This is a known bug, please disregard it.
+   * Alternatively, you can use unfactor-ecdsa.py to get your keys - this is slower, and requires the "ecdsa" Python module to be installed; however, unlike unfactor.py, it can also reconstruct Bitcoin private keys (to be used with TeslaDecoder), not just AES ones.
+Also, unfactor-ecdsa.py is guaranteed to always yield only correct keys, while unfactor.py may sometimes find false positives as well.
-7. Edit teslacrack.py, and add your public and private session keys to the known_keys array.
+7. Edit teslacrack.py, and add your public and private AES keys to the known_keys array.
 8. Repeat step 3.
 You should get a file named "sample" - verify that it was decrypted correctly.
    If not, redo steps 7-8 with the other candidate keys from unfactor.py
-9. If the extension of your encrypted files is not '.vvv', edit teslacrack.py to match.
-10. Run "python teslacrack.py C:\" to decrypt your files.
+9. Run "python teslacrack.py C:\" to decrypt your files.
    * Some machines show multiple session keys - teslacrack.py will warn you of this, and print any unknown session keys it encounters.
 If this happens, repeat all steps with the newly found key.
    * teslacrack.py takes an optional --delete parameter, which will delete the encrypted copies of